Fates Warning: Reunions with former members, Darkness in a Different Light and Theories of Flight (2010–2017)

-Return to Metal Blade and Long Day Good Night (2018–present)
+Return to Metal Blade and Long Day Good Night (2018–2022)

 When asked in a June 2018 interview about the thirteenth Fates Warning album, frontman Ray Alder stated: "Right now, we're not in a writing mode.
 Everyone is kind of doing their own thing.
 I'm sure that will come out soon enough, of what everyone is doing.
 For the meantime, there are no plans to write another Fates Warning album — not in the near future, at least."
 Alder also commented on the band's future, saying: "Right now, there's just no plans to go into the studio or write.
 But, people are working on different things and we're working on another tour right now for South America, so that is still a little up in the air.
 It's 90 percent sure, but we'll see what happens with that.
 I can't say anything until it's confirmed."

 On February 15, 2019, it was announced that Fates Warning had re-signed to Metal Blade Records, and planned to begin working on a new album, for a 2020 release, after their spring tour with Queensrÿche.
 In a December 2019 interview, bassist Joey Vera stated, "Fates Warning is not quite done writing, but pretty close.
 I think that the Fates record is also gonna be recording probably around January, February.
 I'm still very involved in both of those bands, obviously.
 So, for sure, a new Armored Saint record and a new Fates Warning record is on the horizon in the next 18 months, for sure."

 On May 13, 2020, Alder announced on his Instagram profile that "the vocals for Fates Warning's 13th album are done.
 13 songs in 12 days."
 It was announced on August 25, 2020, that the album was titled Long Day Good Night and would be released on November 6, 2020, just two weeks after Punching the Sky by Vera's other band Armored Saint.